Anthony Johnson (fighter): Titan Fighting Championships

 After being released from the UFC, Johnson fought fellow UFC veteran David Branch at Titan Fighting Championships 22.
 On the day of the weigh ins for the fight, Johnson once again missed making the 186 lb limit for the middleweight division, as he weighed in at 194.2 lb, 8.2 lb overweight.
-Branch was notified the morning of the weight in that Johnson was not going to make weight, so as a result he weighed in at 189 lb.
+Branch was notified the morning of the weigh in that Johnson was not going to make weight, so as a result he weighed in at 189 lb.
 The bout was then agreed upon as a catchweight bout at 195 lb.
 This marked the fourth time in Johnson's professional career that he had weighed in over the assigned weight limit.
 Johnson won the fight via unanimous decision (30–27 on all cards).

 Johnson made his light heavyweight debut at Titan Fighting Championships 24 against former King of the Cage Super Heavyweight Champion Esteves Jones, Johnson won via TKO in just 51 seconds of the second round.